the4thdoctor/pg_chameleon/README.rst

 ****************************

 The tool is developed using Linux Slackware 14.2.
-Is currently tested with python 2.7 and python 3.6.

 The database server is a FreeBSD  11.0 with MySQL: 5.6 and PostgreSQL: 9.5